tudurom/windowchef/man/waitron.1.md

 	Focus window by <id>.
 The <id> can be found using pfw(1) or lsw(1) from [wmutils](https://github.com/wmutils/core/).

+* `window_cardinal_focus` <DIRECTION>:
+	Focus the closest window in a direction, relative to the currently currently focused window.
+Does nothing if there is no window focused.

 * `group_add_window` <group_nr>:
 	Add the focused window to the <group_nr> group.